-EDU102

-Teaching and Learning

-Dry

-0

-r the completion of the course, students will be able to:
+Course Code EDU102 Course Title Teaching and Learning Type of course Theory LTP 4 0 0 Credits 4 Course pre-requisite Course Objectives After the completion of the course, students will be able to: (CO) 1.
 Understand the various theories of learning.

-Explain the nature and characteristics of teaching and learning.

-Differentiate between teaching and learning.

-Understand the concept of motivation and learning styles.

-Gain insight into the concept of teaching as a profession.

-Use various models of teaching for transacting the curriculum in schools.
+2. Explain the nature and characteristics of teaching and learning.
+3. Differentiate between teaching and learning.
+4. Understand the concept of motivation and learning styles.
+5. Gain insight into the concept of teaching as a profession.
+1 6.
+Use various models of teaching for transacting the curriculum in // schools.